-For the years ended December 31, 2020 and 2019, future mortality rate was estimated based on the 5th Taiwan Standard Ordinary Experience Mortality Table.
+Assumptions regarding future mortality experience for the years ended December 31, 2021 and 2020 are set based on the 6th and the 5th Taiwan Standard Ordinary Experience Mortality Table, respectively.

 Because the main actuarial assumption changed, the present value of defined benefit obligation is affected.
 The analysis was as follows: